pxc/gitbook/text/02a_Git_Directory_and_Working_Directory/0_ Git_Directory_and_Working_Directory.markdown

 ### The Working Directory ###

-The Git 'working directory' is the directory that holds the current checkout of the files you are working on.
+The Git working directory is the directory that holds the current checkout of the files you are working on.
 Files in this directory are often removed or replaced by Git as you switch branches - this is normal.
 All your history is stored in the Git directory; the working directory is simply a temporary